 Healthy acids like apple cider vinegar or fresh lemon help neutralize bad bacteria that may be growing in your armpits, causing a foul odor.
 After you shower, you can use a cotton ball to apply any of these acidic foods to your armpits.
 Allow to air dry and follow with a deodorant (optional).
 Witch hazel is another liquid you could apply the same way to get similar results.

 If you’re looking to take your armpit detox a step further, you can try a clay mask.
 Mix one tablespoon bentonite clay, one teaspoon apple cider vinegar, and one to two teaspoons of water.
 Spread onto your armpits and let sit for five to 20 minutes before washing off with warm water.
 You can repeat this daily until you notice a decrease in underarm odor.

 Once you detox your armpits, it’s time to transition to a natural deodorant.
-There are some good options you can purchase now (including Primally Pure and Primal Pit Paste), but here’s our DIY homemade deodorant recipe if you’re feeling really inspired!
+There are some good options you can purchase now, but here’s our DIY homemade deodorant recipe if you’re feeling really inspired!

 Note: Bentonite clay has negative ions, which absorb metal.
 I use a wooden spoon to avoid touching any metal to the clay, though plastic also works well in this case.

 I don’t apply the deodorant every day; I find that I don’t need it that often.
 That’s why I like to keep it in my purse in case I end up in a situation where I need to apply (usually it’s if I’m wearing a shirt or dress made with synthetic material).
 I love that this recipe works well to neutralize odor.

 Detox your armpits as you transition to a nontoxic deodorant (see previous).